-Where major highways and/or railways pass through the hazard area or EPZ, the provincial/state transportation authority and/or the railway company must be contacted for approval and assistance with road closures or blockades.
+Where major highways and/or railways pass through the hazard area or EPZ, the provincial transportation authority and/or the railway company must be contacted for approval and assistance with road closures or blockades.

 The public must be protected by restricting any travel through affected airspace.
-For incidents in Canada, NAV Canada can be contacted through the regulating authority to assist with the issue of a Notice to Airmen (NOTAM).
+For incidents in Canada, NAV Canada can be contacted to assist with the issue of a Notice to Airmen (NOTAM).